ABI-Software/MAPcore-Documentation/source/RatStomach.rst

 Overview
 ********

 A 3D scaffold of the rat stomach created using segmented microCT data from the Powley group is shown.
 The neurites including nerve endings (both intraganglionic laminar endings (IGLEs) and longitudinal intramuscular arrays (IMAs) are displayed on the 3D scaffold.
 The scaffold can be cut and opened out flat to match the experimental whole-mount preparation, and to then display the experimental data.
 Note that 152 neurite maps (from 152 different rats) were each registered to a fitted scaffold for each rat and then morphed into the average flat mount scaffold.
+At specific locations on the scaffold, the corresponding microscopy image of the neurite can be seen via Biolucida.
-The data and models can also be seen at varying levels of stomach fills.
-This use-case demonstrates both the application of neural pathway data to the stomach, the use of a transformation between the normal 3D stomach anatomy and the 2D whole-mount preparation, and the ability to visualize data at varying levels of organ state (empty to full).
+This use-case demonstrates both the application of neural pathway data to the stomach and the use of a transformation between the normal 3D stomach anatomy and the 2D whole-mount preparation.

 Step-by-step instructions
 *************************